clamsproject/mmif/specifications/samples/everything/index.md

 ### Extracting time frames

 The first three steps are straightforward and all result in views with time frame annotations (views with id=v1, id=v2 and id=v3).
-The bars-and-tones and slate extraction applications each find one time frame and the audio segmenter finds two segments with the second one being a speech time frame that starts at about 5500ms from the start.
+The bars-and-tone and slate extraction applications each find one time frame and the audio segmenter finds two segments with the second one being a speech time frame that starts at about 5500ms from the start.

 ```json
 {